testfailed/graphql-inspector/website/docs/essentials/diff.md

 **suppressRemovalOfDeprecatedField**

 Every removal of a deprecated field is considered as a breaking change.
-With that flag you can turn it into a dangerous change so it won't fail a process or a CI check.
+With that flag you can turn it into a dangerous change, so it won't fail a process or a CI check.

     graphql-inspector diff https://api.com/graphql schema.graphql --rule suppressRemovalOfDeprecatedField